ChainAgnostic/CAIPs/CAIPs/caip-25.md

 forthcoming one.

 Within that session model, this interface outlines the authorization of an injected provider per namespace.
+These authorization call/responses should be idempotent, and successive responses should each update the session object identified by the `session` property.

 ### Request

-The application would interface with a provider to authorize a provider with a given set of parameters by calling the following JSON-RPC request
+The application would interface with a provider to authorize that provider with a given set of parameters by calling the following JSON-RPC request

 ```